-The Onderdonk House, built in 1836, was transferred to the Strathmore Association and has been maintained by the Association ever since.
+The historic Onderdonk House remained in its place and was transferred to the Strathmore Association who has maintained it ever since.
 The House is a recognized landmark and is listed on the National Register of Historic Places.

 Onderdonk Family History